What is it?

 • Pottery showcase

-ZEAL will display all camp work from both groups during a special pottery showcase for parents and family members on Saturday, October 5, from 10 a.m. – 11 a.m.
+ZEAL will display all camp work from both groups during a special pottery showcase for parents and family members on a date to be determined in Fall 2026.
 Afterwards, you can take your pieces home!

 8:30 AM Early drop off*